architjain2002/Web-chat_project/README_info.md

 ================================
 Some information:
 This projects intention was basically the usage of socket.io (how to build CONNECTION between a client and the server..)
-Yeah the css could be made better and the website could be made responsive maybe later I might make it responsive(too lazy to add a media tag xD)
+Yeah the css could be made better and the website could be made responsive maybe later I might make it responsive(too lazy to add a media query tag tbh xD)

 *I use ejs as my template engine in my backend.*